ricemaster1/color-space-algorithms/algorithms/color_transforms/docs/rgb_to_hsv_hsl.md

 Digital displays approximate the continuous analog signal with discrete steps: "In computer graphics, the guns are digitally controlled, the full analog range of each gun being approximated by $n = 2^m$ distinct equally spaced values.
 For $m \ge 8$, most humans cannot perceive the difference between analog or digital control, the discrete and continuous become one perceptually" [@smith1978hsv, p.
 12].
 This perceptual equivalence at 8 bits per channel is why 24-bit "true color" became the standard—and why ARMLite's palette, even with far fewer colors, can still produce recognizable imagery when dithered intelligently.

+#### Gamma correction and the linearity assumption

+Smith's analysis assumes the monitor behaves linearly, but CRTs are inherently nonlinear: "the light intensity emitted by the cathode ray tube in a television monitor is a nonlinear function of its driving voltages.
+Hence the assumption of linearity implies the existence of a black box between the numbers used for digital input and the numbers actually used to digitally control the input voltages.
+This black box compensates for the nonlinearity of the cathode ray tube.
+It can be implemented as a simple lookup table and is called a gamma-correction, or compensation, table" [@smith1978hsv, p.
+12].

+This distinction matters for color transforms: the HSV and HSL formulas operate on *linear* RGB values.
+When working with typical 8-bit images (which are gamma-encoded for display), accurate color manipulation requires linearizing first, transforming, then re-encoding.
+For palette matching in ARMLite sprites, the error introduced by skipping linearization is usually acceptable—but for scientific visualization or color-critical work, proper gamma handling is essential.

 ### Why RGB isn't enough

 RGB defines color as a point inside a cube—red, green, and blue axes meeting at right angles.
 That geometry mirrors how monitors mix light, but it fights against how humans *think* about color.
 We don't say "a bit more green channel"; we say "make it warmer" or "less saturated."